 - Ja'Zmin McKeel, Agnes Scott College, Computer Science

 Big checks created big smiles at the June 17 WIT Connect event.
-Watch this inspiring video showing the exact moment the women learned they were winners.
 Pictured left to right: Quinton Ryan (Director-HRBP, ADP-GPT), Briana Hickson (Scholarship Recipient), Destiny Summerville (Scholarship Recipient), Manjula Ganta (Director, Application Development, ADP-GPT), Ja'Zmin McKeel (Scholarship Recipient) and Aaron Smith (SVP, ADP-GPT).

 "We are proud to be able to contribute towards the success of WIT through these scholarships which are one of the ways ADP illustrates its commitment to advancing women," says Aaron Smith, Senior Vice President, ADP Product Development, who attended the WIT Connect event.
 "Our technology success will depend on our investment, commitment, and support of this and similar organizations."